Abdelrhman2022/IMDB-Sentiment-Analysis/README.md

 # IMDB Sentiment Analysis

-In this project, a sentiment classifier is built which evaluates the polarity of a piece of text being either positive or negative.
+In this project, a sentiment classifier that I used NLP techniques (LSTM, BERT, and Linear SVC), is built which evaluates the polarity of a piece of text being either positive or negative.
 Given the availability of a large volume of online review data (IMDB), sentiment analysis becomes increasingly important.

 <p align="center">
   <img src="https://github.com/Ankit152/IMDB-sentiment-analysis/blob/master/imdb.png" width="655" height="300"/>